Post-OCR Document Correction with large Ensembles of Character Sequence-to-Sequence Models: Introduction

-In this work, we propose a novel method to correct documents of arbitrary length based on character sequence models.
-The novelty of our method lies in training a character sequence model on short windows both to detect the mistakes and to generate the candidate corrections at the same time, instead of first finding the mistakes and then use a dictionary or language model to correct them, as is usual with post-OCR text correction systems.
 The first main idea behind our method is to use the sequence model to correct n-grams of the document instead of the whole document as a single sequence.
 In this way, the document can be processed efficiently because the n-grams are corrected in parallel.
-The other key idea of the method is the combination of all the n-gram corrections into a single output, a process that adds robustness to the technique and is equivalent to using an ensemble of a large number of sequence models, where each one acts on a different segment of the input.
+The other key idea of the method is the combination of all the n-gram corrections into a single output, a process that adds robustness to the technique and is equivalent to using an ensemble of a large number of sequence models, where each one acts on a different segment.

-The method for post-OCR text correction proposed in this paper has the following contributions: \begin{itemize} \item It can handle documents of varying length and difficulty while being character-based, which means that it can be applied to various languages, and it can handle out-of-vocabulary sequences gracefully. \item It is sample- and resource-efficient, requiring only a couple of hundred corrected documents to produce good improvements in the quality of the text while needing very modest hardware to train and to perform inference. \item It is robust because it integrates a set of strategies to combine the output of a large ensemble of character sequence models, each one focusing on a different context. \item It sets a new state-of-the-art performance on the ICDAR 2019 competition for post-OCR text correction.
+The features that set apart the method proposed in this paper from previous methods for post-OCR text correction are the following: \begin{itemize} \item It can handle documents of great length and difficulty while being character-based, which means that it can deal with out-of-vocabulary sequences gracefully and be easily applied to various languages. \item It is sample- and resource-efficient, requiring only a couple of hundred corrected documents in some cases to produce good improvements in the quality of the text while needing very modest hardware to train and to perform inference. \item It is robust because it integrates a set of strategies to combine the output of a large ensemble of character sequence models, each one focusing on a different context. \item It sets a new state-of-the-art performance on the ICDAR 2019 competition for post-OCR text correction.
 The system hereby proposed obtained major improvements in Spanish, German, Dutch, Bulgarian and Czech, while remaining competitive in the remaining languages. \end{itemize}

-\section{Related work}
+\section{Related Work}

 The state of the art in OCR post-processing is reflected in the two editions of the ICDAR competition on Post-OCR text correction \cite{chiron2017icdar2017,rigaud2019icdar}.
 This competition is divided into two tasks: the detection of OCR errors and their correction.